weberlab-hhu/Helixer/docs/fine_tuning.md

 one species.

 To run this, add `--fine-tune` as well as the parameters from above:
 `--load-model-path <trained_model.h5> --resume-training`.
-Further, you can include `--post-coverage-hidden-layer` to allow for a potentially more complex fit.

 As before, data quality and that the data represents the prediction target is critical.
 A training + validation set from one species may predict extra well within that species, but fail to generalize to even a close relative.
+Similarly a bias in the training + validation set towards highly expressed genes, or highly conserved genes will likely be mirrored by the network.

 Species specific tuning raises the same conundrum for Helixer that it does with any gene calling tool; in that it requires existing gene models to train.
-Established (e.g. data-centric) methods can be used here, although care should be taken that not-just-genes, but also a representative proportion of intergenic sequences are included.
+Established (e.g. data-centric, or self-supervised + data supported as used in genemark-ETP) methods can be used here, although care should be taken that not-just-genes, but also a representative proportion of intergenic sequences are included.
 It's also critical to keep in mind that the Neural Network is unconstrained in using all available